-The OpenGL ES registry contains specifications of the core API and shading language; specifications of Khronos- and vendor-approved OpenGL ES extensions; header files corresponding to the specifications; and other related documentation.
-The companion OpenGL Registry has related material including the API registry of reserved enumerants and functions (shared between OpenGL ES and OpenGL).
+The OpenGL ES Registry contains specifications of the core API and shading language; specifications of Khronos- and vendor-approved OpenGL ES extensions; header files corresponding to the specifications; and related documentation.

 Table of Contents